Skip to main content

 │ QUERYNAME name of the query to make. │

-│ ARGS arguments to pass to the query.
-The dict is passed either as key-value pairs or as a single dict element.│
+│ ARGS arguments to pass to the query, passed either as key=value pairs│

 You can use the query command (chr query) to test and interact with a chain that's either local or deployed without using a client.
 You can set a path for the project config file (chromia.yml) or specify a different file using --settings.
 In addition to that, you can change between a local and deployed chain target with the --deployment and --local flags.
 The flag is --local by default.